asfi-v/SpellNumber-USD/README.md

                 End If
                 Count = Count + 1
         Loop
+        If Dollars <> "" Then
             Select Case Dollars
-                Case ""
-                        Dollars = "No Dollars"
                     Case "One"
                             Dollars = "One Dollar"
                      Case Else
                             Dollars = Dollars & " Dollars"
             End Select
+        End If
+        If Cents <> "" Then
             Select Case Cents
-                Case ""
-                        Cents = " and No Cents"
                     Case "One"
-                        Cents = " and One Cent"
+                            Cents = "One Cent"
                     Case Else
-                        Cents = " and " & Cents & " Cents"
+                            Cents = Cents & " Cents"
             End Select
+        End If
+        If Dollars = "" Then
+            SpellNumber = Cents & " Only"
+        ElseIf Cents = "" Then
+            SpellNumber = Dollars & " Only"
+        Else
-        SpellNumber = Dollars & Cents & " Only"
+            SpellNumber = Dollars & " and " & Cents & " Only"
+        End If
 End Function

 Function GetHundreds(ByVal MyNumber)